ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-07-10-Vancouver_transit1.md

 - Stop-times

-The stop-times table gives detailed information on times that a vehicle arrives at and departs from stops for each trip.
+The stop-times table gives detailed information about time when a vehicle arrives at and departs from stops for each trip.
 With this data, we can gain many important insights into the the operation of stops in the transit system.

 How busy are the public transit stops?
 The map below colors the stops by the number of trips they serve have per day.
 The busier stops are in the City of Vancouver, as well as along major roads.